 performance of varying duration, size expansive

-This project was born out of a knee injury that I sustained.
+This project refers to a knee injury I sustained.
 Finding proper care for the injury, as well as care for my generalized chronic pain has been frustrating...
 Knee braces don't seem to help, and other contraptions are expensive.
-I began to picture my leg as a sapling on the city street with tension supports (that you often find flopped over) strapped to it, and I thought about how these saplings are situated in such a hostile environment, with fumes everywhere, surrounded by pipes and concrete, forced to grow around them.
-I thought about how our own bodies are in a similar situation, and how our systems of care can oftentimes fall short, just as those saplings’ tension supports fall down.
+I pictured my leg as a sapling on the city street with tension supports (that you often find flopped over) strapped to it.
+I thought about how these saplings are situated in such a hostile environment, with fumes everywhere, roots surrounded by pipes and concrete.
+I thought about how our own bodies are in situated, and how our systems of care fall short, just as those saplings’ tension supports do.

-I decided to collect these frustrations and channel them into this exploration, so that I could get back into my body, and turn these points of frustration into points of imagination and play.
+I decided to collect these frustrations and channel them into this exploration, getting back into my body, and turning these points of frustration into points of imagination and play.
 I’ve been recording videos with a camera strapped to my affected leg to understand its perspective and the pain as it accumulates.
-I’ve also been collecting objects of care like crutches and braces, collecting objects that articulate like knees, casting them into concrete, and putting my body into and around these objects, exploring them, and exploring my own physical abilities.
-I’m really excited to continue working on this project and to continue examining the relationships between frustration, play, systems of care, industry, the built environment, and the body.
+I’ve been collecting objects of care like crutches and braces, collecting objects that articulate like knees, casting them into concrete, and putting my body into and around these objects, exploring them, and exploring my own physical abilities.
+I’m continually excited to work on this project, examining the relationships between frustration, play, systems of care, industry, the built environment, and the body.